 8. Me and Earl and the Dying Girl (2015)

 ‘Me and Earl and the Dying Girl,’ directed by Alfonso Gomez-Rejon, is a coming-of-age comedy-drama film.
-The cast includes Thomas Mann, Olivia Cooke, and RJ Cyler.
+Based on Jesse Andrews’ novel, the cast includes Thomas Mann, Olivia Cooke, and RJ Cyler.
 The plot revolves around Greg, who befriends a classmate, Rachel, after her leukemia diagnosis.
 Their unlikely bond and shared love for filmmaking lead them on a journey of friendship and self-discovery.

 Themes of empathy, connection, and the profound impact of human relationships are central.
 Similarly, ‘Choose Love’ engages viewers in Cami’s romantic choices, paralleling the themes of emotional bonds and life-altering decisions seen in ‘Me and Earl and the Dying Girl.’